Today's Articles

 Gil's mother was the "chief supporter" of his musical ambitions; she bought him an accordion and, when he was ten years old, sent him to music school in Salvador, which he attended for four years.
 Gil first played classical music as an accordionist but grew more interested in Brazil's folk and popular music.
 Singer and accordion player Luiz Gonzaga and songwriter Dorival Caymmi influenced him.

 His political career started in 1987 when he was elected to a local post in Bahia and became the Salvador secretary of culture.
 In 1988, he was elected to the city council and became the city commissioner for environmental protection.
 However, he left the office after one term.
 In 1990, Gil left the Brazilian Democratic Movement Party and joined the Green Party.
 During this period, Gil founded the environmental protection organization Onda Azul ("Blue Wave"), which worked to protect Brazilian waters.
-On October 16, 2001, Gil accepted his nomination to be a Goodwill Ambassador for the Food and Agriculture Organization (F.A.O.) of the United Nations, having promoted the organization before his appointment.
+On October 16, 2001, Gil accepted his nomination to be a Goodwill Ambassador for the United Nations Food and Agriculture Organization (F.A.O.), having promoted the organization before his appointment.

 As Minister, he sponsored a program called Culture Points, which gave grants to provide music technology and education to people living in poor areas of the country's cities.
-Gil also expressed interest in a program to establish an Internet repository of freely downloadable Brazilian music.
+Gil also expressed interest in establishing an Internet repository of freely downloadable Brazilian music.
 Following Gil's appointment, the department's expenditures increased by over 50 percent.
 In November 2007, Gil announced resigning due to a vocal cord polyp.

 Visiting Lagos, Nigeria, in 1976 for the Festival of African Culture (FESTAC), Gil met fellow musicians Fela Kuti and Stevie Wonder.
 He became inspired by African music and later integrated some of the styles into his recordings.
 One of the most famous African-influenced records was the 1977 album Refavela, which included "No Norte da Saudade" (To the North of Sadness).
 Conversely, his 1980s musical repertoire presented an increased development of dance trends and the previous incorporation of rock and punk.
 Gil has been criticized for a conflicting involvement in authentic Brazilian music and the worldwide musical arena.
 He has had to walk a fine line, remaining true to traditional Bahian styles and engaging with commercial markets.
 Listeners in Bahia have been much more accepting of his blend of music styles, while those in southeast Brazil felt at odds with it.